joeky888/dotfile/Android/ReactNative.md

 Init
 ======
 * Install Expo app and open the project
+* Make sure all other Network interfaces are disabled
 * $ expo init ProjectName
 * $ cd ProjectName
 * $ `rm -rf node_modules`